brandur/sorg/content/nanoglyphs-drafts/002-backtrack.md

 The solution is complicated if you're developing a regex engine, but luckily simple for most of us.
-Some engines like [RE2][re2] or [Rust's][rustregex] are designed for speed and security, and guarantee execution in linear time with respect to expression and inpput size by avoiding backtracking.
+Some engines like [RE2][re2] or [Rust's `regex`][rustregex] jettison a few features to optimize for speed and security, and guarantee execution in linear time with respect to expression and input size by avoiding backtracking.
 Regex constructs that require backtracking like backreferences or look-around assertions are explicitly not supported.

 ## Serverless Postgres (#serverless-postgres)